motools/musicontology/README.md

 The [Music Ontology](http://purl.org/ontology/mo/) provides main concepts and properties fo describing music (i.e. artists, albums, tracks, but also performances, arrangements, etc.) on the Semantic Web.

-All pushes to master are now automatically deployed.
+All pushes to master are now automatically deployed using a post-receive hook.

 PS
 --